Greedy maximal independent sets via local limits: Introduction

 We say that a graph sequence $G_n$ converges locally to $(U,\rho)$, and denote it by $G_n\toloc(U,\rho)$, if for every $r\ge 0$, the ball of radius $r$ around a uniformly chosen point from $G_n$ converges in distribution to the ball of radius $r$ around $\rho$ in $U$.
 To make this notion precise, we need to endow the space of rooted locally finite connected graphs with a topology.
 This will be done rigorously in \cref{sec:locallimit}.
-The following key theorem gives motivation for the definitions above. \begin{theorem} If $G_n\toloc (U,\rho)$ and $(U,\rho)$ has nonexplosive growth then $\egir(G_n) \to \gir(U,\rho)$. \end{theorem}
+The following key tool motivates the definitions above. \begin{proposition} If $G_n\toloc (U,\rho)$ and $(U,\rho)$ has nonexplosive growth then $\egir(G_n) \to \gir(U,\rho)$. \end{proposition}

-We remark that $\gir(U,\rho)$ is almost surely positive, implying that for locally convergent graph sequences the expected size of the random greedy maximal independent set is linear.